Getting Ready for a Hurricane: A Comprehensive Preparedness Guide (with a FREE Printable Shopping List)

 - Include a list of things you will want to take with you and put these things together.
 We always used Rubbermaid tubs when it looked like we might have to evacuate.
 You can find an evacuation checklist here.

-- Gather together important papers like ID, birth certificates, deeds/mortgages, insurance paperwork, licenses, etc.
+- Gather together important papers like ID, birth certificates, deeds/mortgages, insurance paperwork, licenses, pet vaccination records, etc.

 - Photograph and inventory the things in your home.
 Store this in the cloud in case you need to make an insurance claim.

-- Depending on the type of the storm, prepare the outside of your home by tying down anything loose and boarding up your windows.
-(Here’s a list of things to do before a hurricane.)
+- Depending on the type of the storm, prepare the outside of your home by tying down anything that is loose and boarding up your windows.

 Below, you’ll find the things you need to focus on to prepare when a storm is coming.